0xPolygonMiden/miden-base/docs/architecture/transactions/overview.md

 # Transactions overview

-Transactions in Miden facilitate account state changes and asset transfers.
+Transactions in Miden facilitate single account state changes.
+Miden requires two transactions to transfer assets between accounts.

 A transaction takes a single account and some [notes](../notes.md) as input, and outputs the same account with a new state, together with some other notes.